• Skip to primary navigation

 • Aching of the back while feeding the baby

-• Unable to feed milk properly
+• Unable to provide milk properly

 • Hiccups